nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a session: `edit session`

-Edits an existing session in the session list.
+You can edit the name of an existing session in your session list.

 **Command Format:**